sloanemccensky/Group-43-Final-Project/README.md

 Sloane's Dataset:
 https://data.wprdc.org/dataset/arrest-data
 * This dataset includes over 50,000 entries of police arrests from different neighborhoods within Pittsburgh starting from August 23, 2016 until the current day.
-All entries were reported solely by the Pittsburgh Bureau of Police and reflect any crime that or interaction that ended in arrest, regardless of seriousness.
+All entries were reported solely by the Pittsburgh Bureau of Police and reflect any crime or interaction that ended in arrest, regardless of seriousness.

 Aaron's Dataset:
 https://data.wprdc.org/dataset/fire-incidents-in-city-of-pittsburgh